-Module Outcomes: After completing this module, students demonstrate that they have acquired: an understanding of the origin, development, nature and purpose of Comparative Education; the ability to the ability to illuminate an educational issue from a comparative perspective.
+Module Outcomes: After completing this module, students demonstrate that they have acquired:

+the ability to illuminate an educational issue from a comparative perspective.

 Title: MODERN EDUCATION SYSTEMS

 Module Outcomes: After completing this module, students demonstrate that they have acquired: the ability to describe, compare and explain specific characteristics and social structures concerned with education in the context of internal and external determinants, with the aim of understanding the structure of national and international education systems; The ability to analyse the individuality and universality of education systems in order to address the needs of the target group and to understand the importance of creating a harmonious school environment; the ability to apply knowledge, skills and attitudes regarding the structure and organisation of national and international education systems, with the aim of evaluating the South African education system.